imagej/imagej.github.io/_pages/help/editing/tables.md

 ---
-title: Demo Markdown Table
-description: This page explains how to insert a markdown table into your page, as well as add images to said table.
+title: Editing the Wiki - Tables
+section: Help:Editing the Wiki
 ---

+This page explains how to insert a table into your page.

 ## Usage

-We do not have a dedicated include to create a table.
-You can, however, easily create a table in markdown:
+There is no dedicated include to create a table.
+You can, however, easily create a table in Markdown:

 ```
 | Item 1 | Item 2 | Item 3 |